geisler/game_contest_server/README.txt

 VII.
 Known Bugs
     - Round Robin tournaments are currently never set to completed.
 Need a way to check that all matches are completed and set tournament status
     - Children are not being reaped properly in many cases in match_wrapper.rb
+    - Occasionally when running lots of games, the db will be locked and we will fail to write the results
+    - Checkers needs a max number of moves or too many games time out